How do I know whether I have an improperly installed footer?

 - Drywall cracks

-CNT Foundations recommends installing a continuous footing that will connect all the load-bearing points under your foundation and provide a stable, constant footer for your home.
-This footing will protect your foundation from differential settlement and keep your home protected from severe damage caused by settlement.
-Call 843-405-7022 today for a free estimate!
+CNT Foundations suggests introducing a continuous footing that will connect all the load-bearing points under your foundation and provide a steady, consistent footer for your home.
+This footing will shield your foundation from differential settlement and keep your home shielded from extreme damage caused by foundation settlement.
+Call 843-405-7022 today for a free assessment!